calebclayreagor/DELAY/README.md

 ### Predicting gene regulation across all TF-target pairs using the finetuned models

 ```
-# Prepare mini-batches of all possible TF-target pairs from the single-cell dataset
+# To prepare mini-batches of all possible TF-target pairs from the single-cell dataset
 python Network.py --load_datasets False \
                   --do_training False \
                   --do_predict True \